Why take DHEA for menopause?

-In fact, says Dr. Rebecca, women’s bodies continue producing testosterone even after menopause, if the woman still has her ovaries (hence the occasional coarse facial hair we discover as we get older), declining only slightly.
+In fact, says Dr. Rebecca, women’s bodies continue producing testosterone even after menopause, if the woman still has her ovaries (hence the occasional peach fuzz on face after menopause we discover as we get older), declining only slightly.

 How much sex is “normal”?

 Before we tackle testosterone, we need to understand what we’re solving for.
 Women say they just want to be “normal,” but there is no standard definition for “normal.”
 If we were to believe popular culture, everyone but us is regularly having mind-blowing, life-changing sex.
-Spoiler alert: probably not.
+Spoiler alert: with sex after menopause, probably not.